discord-math/discord-math.github.io/helper-commands.md

 ## Factoids

 A factoid is a short command that can be used to prompt <a class="mention">@Bot</a> to recall a single message containing text.
-To use a factoid, simply send a message containing the factoid command and no other text.
+Factoids can be triggered by a command-like syntax: `!<name of factoid>`.
+The name can be followed by anything, and the bot will choose the longest prefix that matches a known factoid.
 Below is a list of all help-related factoids, alongside their content.
 These can be used by all users.

 ### `!15m`
 > Please only use the Helpers ping once if your question has not been answered for 15 minutes.
 Please do not ping or DM individual users about your question.

 ### `!help`
 > To ask for mathematics help on this server, please open your own help channel or help thread.
-See ⁠#how-to-get-help for instructions.
+See [⁠#how-to-get-help](https://discord.com/channels/268882317391429632/488120190538743810){: .mention} for instructions.

 ### `!status`
 > What step are you on?